natesilva/p-ratelimit/README.md

 # p-ratelimit

 Promise-based utility to make sure you don’t call rate-limited APIs too quickly.

-This can throttle any function that returns a Promise.
+Throttle any function that returns a Promise.

 ## Install